Do You Need to Submit a Report Card for the Good Student Discount?

 That may not sound like a lot.
 However, the average student pays anywhere from $2,000 to $5,000 per year for car insurance, which means a good student discount can be worth hundreds of dollars per year.

 You can also maximize savings by qualifying for other student discounts.
-Many insurers offer resident student discounts, for example, which allows you to save money on car insurance while living away from home for college.
+Many insurers offer resident student discounts or international student discounts, for example, which allows you to save money on car insurance while living away from home for college.

 How Often Do I Need to Provide a Report Card?